zowe/zlux-build/conda/README.md

 #### Uninstall automation
 `pre-unlink.sh` is the opposite of `post-link.sh`.
 It allows you to do anything you need to before the package is removed from the system.
-This is a good time to remove any package information from Zowe, but you should be careful because users may uninstall and later re-install, So you should not remove configuration information without consent.
+This is a good time to remove any package information from Zowe, but you should be careful because users may uninstall and later re-install, so you should not remove configuration information without consent.

 ### Adding Configuration to Conda Packages
 As a package manager, Conda is not responsible for configuration.
-Your packages can include defaults to utilize, But if configuration is needed you should alert the user to perform a post-install task. `post-link.sh` could be used to print such an alert.
+Your packages can include defaults to utilize, but if configuration is needed you should alert the user to perform a post-install task. `post-link.sh` could be used to print such an alert.